barryclark/jekyll-now/codebreaker_2018/_posts/2018-02-24-CodeBreaker-2018-Task-1.md

 title: NSA Codebreaker 2018, Task 1
 ---

-For task 1, you are asked to find out:<br>
+For task 1, you are asked to find:<br>
 - Victim Identifier<br>
 - Encrypted Ransom Key<br>
-- One-Time Passcode (OTP) used to authenticate the client to the ransomware LP<br>
+- One-Time Passcode (OTP) used to authenticate the Ransom contract to the Register contract<br>
 - Escrow contract address<br>

 The Victim Identifier and the Escrow contract address can be found by examining the ransom note left by the ransomware.